Engi 9896: Renewable Energy Systems

 Lecture 8: Variable speed wind turbines and their grid interface

-Lecture 9: Grid interconnection standards and economics of WECS
+Lecture 9: Grid interconnection standards, protection and economics of WECS

 Lecture 10: Wind diesel hybrid power systems